veyon/docs/admin/reference.rst

 	the local configuration; see also section :ref:`local data`.
 If an LDAP connection is used, you should select the backend *LDAP* here.

+Enable usage of domain groups
+    When using computer access control in combination with the :ref:`local data:` backend only the local system groups are available per default.
+By enabling this option all groups of the domain can be queried and used.
+This option is not enabled per default for performance reasons.
+In environments with a huge number of domain groups computer access control can take a long time.
+In such scenarios you should consider setting up the :ref:`LDAP/AD integration <LDAP>` and use the *LDAP* backend.

+    **Default:** *disabled*

 Grant access to all authenticated users (default)
 	If the predefined authentication is sufficient (e.g. when using a keyfile authentication with restricted access to the key files), this option can be selected.
 In this mode no further access control is performed.